414 : Leinster v Cardiff preview

 This is the 4th season of our Superbru prediction league among Harpin’ pod contributors.

 Kristian is the reigning champion, but the real competition is in avoiding finishing last, which means you must wear The Jersey of Shame.
-I had to wear it the first year, and Keego has had the honour the past two seasons.
+I had to wear it the first year, while Keego has had the honour the past two seasons.
+As you can see our resident stats expert Rugby Kino is leading the way but we’re only passing the halfway stage, and we’ve also added a Cup (or Mug) competition to make things interesting – I managed to overcome Jay in the first quarterfinal, with Conor leading Rich with one outstanding match left in Round 11.

 NEXT BATCH OF HARPIN’

-398 : Munster v Leinster wrap
+410 : Ospreys v Leinster wrap

-27 December 2024; Luke McGrath of Leinster scores his side’s first try during the United Rugby Championship match between Munster and Leinster at Thomond Park in Limerick.
-Photo by Seb Daly/Sportsfile
+14 February 2025; Rabah Slimani of Leinster is congratulated by teammates after scoring his side’s third try during the United Rugby Championship match between Ospreys and Leinster at Swansea.com Stadium in Swansea, Wales.
+Photo by Chris Fairweather/Sportsfile

 FULL TIME TAKES